Blue Ash Mayor's Court

 If you do not pay the citation then you must appear in court.
 Failing to appear or pay the citation will result in the issuance of a warrant for your arrest, a forfeiture (cancellation) of your driver's license regardless of state of issue, and your vehicle registration being blocked from renewal.

 What about proof of insurance?

 If you did not have your proof of insurance with you at the time of the citation and were required by law to show proof of insurance, that proof of insurance must be shown either when you pay the citation or appear in Court.
-This proof of insurance must be effective as of the date of the citation.
-You should not pay online.
-Instead, you should mail proof of insurance with your payment or show proof of insurance to the clerk at the window if paying in-person.
+If your citation does not require you to be appear in Court then you can send proof of insurance using one of these methods: in person at the Blue Ash Mayor's Court office, by e-mail to email@example.com, or by fax to 513-745-8598.
+This proof of insurance must be in effect on the date of the citation.
+If you choose to pay your ticket online and e-mail or fax your proof of insurance, then you must submit it either before or on the same day that your pay the citation.

 What happens when I appear in Mayor’s Court?

 As a defendant, you are entitled to be informed of the nature of the charge.
 If you do not understand the charge, please say so when your case is called.
 After being informed of the charge, you will be asked to plead either guilty, no contest or not guilty.
 Refer to the Mayor’s Court Operations pamphlet link below for definitions of the available pleas.

 What should I do if I can’t be in court on my assigned court date?